wadmiraal/wadmiraal.net/jekyll-src/_drafts/drupal-forms-and-tdd-part-1-file-validation.markdown

 ---
 title: "Drupal Forms and TDD, part 1: file validation"
-description: "In this series of posts, I'll show how you can write forms in Drupal while using true TDD.
+description: "In this series of posts, I'll demonstrate how you can write forms in Drupal while using true TDD.
 In this first part, we'll talk about file upload validation."
 layout: post
 favorite: false
 tags: